awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 2. `iceLocalCandidateGatheringTimeout`: Say the host candidates would not work and srflx/relay candidates need to be tried.
 Due to poor network, it is anticipated the candidates are gathered slowly and the application does not want to spend more than 20 seconds on this step.
 The goal is to try all possible candidate pairs.
 Increasing the timeout helps in giving some more time to gather more potential candidates to try for connection.
 Also note, this parameter increase would not make a difference in the situation unless `iceCandidateNominationTimeout` > `iceLocalCandidateGatheringTimeout` since nomination step should also be given time to work with the new candidates
 3. `iceConnectionCheckTimeout`: It is useful to increase this timeout in unstable/slow network where the packet exchange takes time and hence the binding request/response.
 Essentially, increasing it will allow atleast one candidate pair to be tried for nomination by the other peer.
 4. `iceConnectionCheckPollingInterval`: This value is set to a default of 50 ms per [spec](https://datatracker.ietf.org/doc/html/rfc8445#section-14.2).
 Changing this would change the frequency of connectivity checks and essentially, the ICE state machine transitions.
 Decreasing the value could help in faster connection establishment in a reliable high performant network setting with good system resources.
 Increasing the value could help in reducing the network load, however, the connection establishment could slow down.
 Unless there is a strong reasoning, it is **NOT** recommended to deviate from spec/default.

-### Enable ICE agent stats

-The SDK calculates 4 different stats:
-1. ICE server stats - stats for ICE servers the SDK is using
-2. [Local candidate stats](https://www.w3.org/TR/webrtc-stats/#dom-rtcstatstype-local-candidate) - stats for the selected local candidate
-3. [Remote candidate stats](https://www.w3.org/TR/webrtc-stats/#dom-rtcstatstype-remote-candidate) - stats for the selected remote candidate
-4. [Candidate pair stats](https://www.w3.org/TR/webrtc-stats/#dom-rtcstatstype-candidate-pair) - stats for the selected candidate pair

-For more information on these stats, refer to [AWS Docs](https://docs.aws.amazon.com/kinesisvideostreams-webrtc-dg/latest/devguide/kvswebrtc-reference.html)

-The SDK disables generating these stats by default.
-In order to be enable the SDK to calculate these stats, the application needs to set the following field:
-`configuration.kvsRtcConfiguration.enableIceStats = TRUE`.

 ## Documentation
 All Public APIs are documented in our [Include.h](https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/blob/master/src/include/com/amazonaws/kinesis/video/webrtcclient/Include.h), we also generate a [Doxygen](https://awslabs.github.io/amazon-kinesis-video-streams-webrtc-sdk-c/) each commit for easier navigation.